Best Manga Like Solo Leveling

 SLR is a top-tier manhwa about the vengeance story of Yeon-woo, who learns of the cause behind his younger brother’s mysterious death.

-Yeon-woo then gets dragged into the mess that is the Obelisk, a mystical place where dimensions and universes intersect.
+Yeon-woo is pulled into the chaos of the Obelisk, a magical area where different dimensions and universes meet.

 Jinwoo’s world is also dragged into chaos thanks to the Gates.
 Inside the Gates are trials of life and death, just like the Obelisk.

-The adventures of these cool MCs are also painted in great manhwa colors, although Solo Leveling still reigns above most webtoons.
+The entertaining MCs’ tales are also depicted in fantastic manhwa colors, although Solo Leveling is superior to numerous webtoons.

-Don’t mind the long title; this trend is here to stay for a long time.
-This popular manga, thankfully shortened to DanMachi, is about Bell Cranel and his adventures in Orario.
+Don’t worry about the lengthy title; this trend will last a long time.
+This well-liked manga, thankfully abbreviated to DanMachi, follows Bell Cranel and his escapades in Orario.

 In the story, gods come down to the human world with their powers limited to experience the hardships and thrills of being mortal.